graviton-browser/graviton-browser/website/source/index.rst

    <video autoplay controls><source src="_static/Graviton Initio 480p.mov" type="video/mp4"></video>

+Work is in progress towards a first release. `See remaining tasks <https://github.com/mikehearn/graviton-browser/projects/1>`_.

 **Shell**.
-There is a simple shell app that lets you start apps by entering their Maven coordinates.
+There is a simple UI that lets you start apps by entering Maven coordinates.
 The dependencies are downloaded in parallel and then the main class is executed.
 You can omit the version number and the latest version will be used.
-Packages are cached locally.
+Packages are cached locally and can run offline.
+After first run, startup is always immediate.

 **Online update**.
-There are native packages (DMG, EXE and DEB) for macOS, Windows and Linux respectively.
-These are laid out such that the install can be updated whilst Graviton is running, using a small native bootstrap executable that locates the highest version numbered install and selects it at startup.
-A module that can register tasks with the Mac, Windows and Linux task schedulers is implemented but not yet used (Launch Services, Windows Task Scheduler and cron respectively).

-.. note:: **Next steps**.
-Wiring up the task scheduler to the native packages so they are invoked daily.
-Downloading and unpacking refreshed native packages in the background so we can update the JRE in the background, Chrome style.
-More download performance optimisations.
-Selecting a logo and icon.
+Graviton updates both itself and the last 20 recently used apps in the background, silently, whether or not Graviton itself is running.
+It uses a Chrome-style approach in which the OS native task scheduler is used to invoke Graviton invisibly in the background.
+Therefore apps run via Graviton can assume the JRE is always up to date (we currently run on Java 8, but will upgrade to Java 11 in future), and that they are also up to date.

+**Command line**.
+There is a ``graviton`` command line tool that lets you run apps by coordinate.

 .. toctree::
    :maxdepth: 2